cakephp/docs/en/appendices/4-0-migration-guide.rst

   request attribute instead of request param.
 Hence once should now use ``$request->getAttribute('isAjax')`` instead of ``$request->getParam('isAjax')``.
 * ``Cake\Controller\Component\PagingComponent`` now sets paging params info as request attribute instead of request param.
-Hence once should now use ``$request->getAttribute('paging')`` instead of ``$request->getParam('paging')``.
+Hence you should now use ``$request->getAttribute('paging')`` instead of ``$request->getParam('paging')``.

 Database